operator-framework/java-operator-sdk/docs/documentation/workflows.md

   condition holds or not.
 This is a very useful feature when your operator needs to handle different flavors of the platform (e.g. OpenShift vs plain Kubernetes) and/or change its behavior based on the availability of optional resources / features (e.g. CertManager, a specific Ingress controller, etc.).

+  Activation condition is semi-experimental at the moment, and it has its limitations.
+  For example event sources cannot be shared between multiple managed dependent resources which use activation condition.
+  The intention is to further improve and explore the possibilities with this approach.

 ## Defining Workflows